AdamSpannbauer/shiny-sql-airbnbandit/markdowns/clue-2.md

 The AirbnBandit was reported by our most loyal host (they've been with us the longest `<3`\*).
 The report was at their oldest listing\*\*.

 Find the `name` of the listing described above.
-Write down the first character of the `name` as a clue.
+Write down the first *character* of the `name` as a clue (spaces and symbols count as characters).

 Use the `listings` table.